bricebou/grav-plugin-better-typography/README.md

 # Better Typography Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Better Typography** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Automatically improves the typography of your content.
-Provides a Twig filter.
+It automatically improves the typography of your content and provides a Twig filter.

 ## Installation